Jahvid Best

 Jahvid Andre Best (born January 30, 1989) is an American track and field Olympian athlete, and former professional football running back.
 He was selected by the Detroit Lions in the first round of the 2010 NFL draft.
 He played college football for the California Golden Bears, setting several school records, including most all-purpose yards in a single season and most rushing yards in a single game.
 Best also led the Pac-10 in total rushing yards in 2008.
 Best competed in the 2016 Summer Olympics, representing Saint Lucia in track and field.
 He later became head football coach of the Saint Mary's College High School Panthers in Berkeley, California, for one season.

+Best is currently a police officer with the San Francisco Police Department.

 Early life

 Best attended Salesian High School in Richmond, California, where he played for the Salesian Chieftains high school football team.
 In his junior year in 2005 he had 1,495 rushing yards on 138 attempts with 20 touchdowns as Salesian won the North Coast Section championship to conclude a 12–1 season.
 In his senior year, Best ran for 3,325 yards and 48 touchdowns, both Bay Area single-season records.
 Salesian once again made it to the NCS finals, but lost in the final game to St. Patrick-St. Vincent High School of Vallejo.

 Considered a four-star recruit by Rivals.com, Best was listed as the No. 9 running back in the nation in 2007.